codelingo/codelingo/README.md

 3. The snippet URL link is automatically copied to your clipboard.

-4. Share the link (e.g. slack) to anyone to have it highlight the snippet in their VS Code.
+4. Share the link (e.g. Slack) to anyone to have it highlight the snippet in their VS Code.

 ## Playbooks